Mohiuddin Hajni: Education and background

 He was born on 21 June 1917 at Hajin village of Bandipora district in the princely state of Jammu and Kashmir, within British India.
 He attended Sopore School and then obtained Bachelor’s degree from Sri Pratap College in Srinagar.
 He later went to Uttar Pradesh where he obtained master’s degree in Arabic from Aligarh Muslim University.
 After completing master's, he obtained Bachelor of Laws degree and diploma in Journalism.
 He also taught at S.P College until he retired from the service.

 Literary work

 Besides his appearance in Kashmiri and other non-native literatures, he was involved in resistance literature, writing in protest of Dogra rule.
-He wrote Grees Sund Ghara (Peasant's House), the first resistance radio play written in Kashmiri language, which was published in 1917.
+He wrote Grees Sund Ghar (Peasant's House), the first resistance radio play written in Kashmiri language, which was published in 1917.
 Later, it appeared in 1939 in a journal and fifteen years later in a book.
 The play is also known for its Shakespeare's writing style ever written in Kashmiri literature.